AliBeikmohammadi/FedRL/README.md

 # FedTD(0)
 ## Collaborative Value Function Estimation Under Model Mismatch: A Federated Temporal Difference Analysis

-This repository contains the code for our submission to **ECML PKDD 2025**, titled **"Collaborative Value Function Estimation Under Model Mismatch: A Federated Temporal Difference Analysis."** The code implements a Federated TD(0) algorithm for policy evaluation in environments with model mismatch.
+This repository contains the code for our paper presented in **ECML PKDD 2025**, titled **"Collaborative Value Function Estimation Under Model Mismatch: A Federated Temporal Difference Analysis."** The code implements a Federated TD(0) algorithm for policy evaluation in environments with model mismatch.
 In our setting, each agent operates under a perturbed MDP (sampled from a distribution centered at the true transition model), and agents periodically share their value estimates to collaboratively learn the true value function.

 ---